mdb1/best-practices-example/.github/docs/general/swift-ui/OrganizationWithinAFile.md

         self.settingsViewModel = settingsViewModel
     }

-    // Then the body
+    // 3.
+Then the body.
     var body: some View {
         List {...}
             .listStyle(.insetGrouped)
     }
 }

-// The rest of the code in a private extension private extension SettingsView {
+// 4.
+The rest of the code in a private extension. private extension SettingsView {
     var something: Bool {
         // Something